BerendBouvy/my-first-book/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the revised Time Series chapter

-_Write book intro here.
-This is the first page the student will see when opening the url._
+_This chapter is revised by Berend Bouvy in preparation for the 2024 MUDE course_

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative.
+For any remarks please contact b.n.bouvy@student.tudelft.nl